TNTurnerLab/ACES/README.md

 **<span style="text-decoration:underline;"><a name="SNAKE"><h4>Snakefile.smk</h4></a></span>**

 The user has two options for which snake they can run, Desktop_VS_VGP_Con_Ana25.smk is for running on a local device while VGP_Con_Ana24.smk is used for running on a LSF server.
-The files execute exactly the same and can be found in the VGP SnakeFiles folder.
+The files execute the same and can be found in the VGP SnakeFiles folder.

 The snakefile consists of a few rules:

 *   <a name= "RB"><h5>Rule BLAST:</h5></a>
     *   Takes an input from genomes.txt as the subject and the given FASTA file as query and Blastn the files to create a blast output file
 *   <a name= "RFT"><h5>Rule findThresh:</h5></a>
-    *   This rule will take a value from user input from the threshold.txt and uses the value as a requirement to create a parsed out file.
+    *   This rule will take a value from user input from the threshold.txt and uses the value as a requirement to create a parsed-out file.
 The rule looks at the evalue in the Blast generated document and will continue with parsing out the sequence if the evalue is the same or smaller than the given threshold.
 *   <a name= "RP"><h5>Rule parse:</h5></a>
     *   After a file has met the requirement given by rule’ findThresh’, the file generated by rule ‘Blast’ will undergo a parsing of its sequence, header, and species name.
 This rule will later be used in a combined file to undergo a MUSCLE alignment.
 *   <a name= "RGR"><h5>Rule generateReport:</h5></a>
-    *   The rule generates a report for the user to allow a visual of what files have met the threshold requirement, or returned a hit, and those who have no hit.
+    *   The rule generates a report for the user to allow a visual of what files have met the threshold requirement, or returned a hit, and those who have not hit.
 If file contains ** before its name, this indicates that there was no hit with the given species file based on the query file.
-There is also a running count of how many files are seen in total, number of hit files, and number of no hit files.
-Number of no hit files are a combination of files that generated a complete not hit and those who have not meet the threshold requirement.
+There is also a running count of how many files are seen in total, number of hit files, and number of no-hit files.
+Number of no-hit files are a combination of files that generated a complete not hit and those who have not meet the threshold requirement.
 This report will also display the threshold value used.
 When viewing the file, the user will also notice '#'.
 Filenames with '#' in front of it indicates these files are specifically from the Ensembl database.
-Keep in mind that this file will generate if there are no hits on the query sequence that meet the treshold.
+Keep in mind that this file will generate if there are no hits on the query sequence that meet the threshold.
 If no other files aside from this rule, there is no hit, or not enough significant hits.
 *   <a name= "RKD"><h5>Rule KeyDoc:</h5></a>
-    *   KeyDoc will generate a file that holds the unique filenames used throught the pipeline.
-The RAXML funtion requires a unique naming schema with no more than ten charaters being used.
+    *   KeyDoc will generate a file that holds the unique filenames used throughout the pipeline.
+The RAXML function requires a unique naming schema with no more than ten characters being used.
 The logic of the naming patterns follows one of two naming techniques.
 Those files produced by the VGP will have the first letter of the species, followed by the last five values of their id number, file number, and sequence place within the file.
-File who have been pulled from the Ensembl database willappear to have a '#' inside the produced document.
-These files have a naming pattern similar to those of the VGP files.
+File who has been pulled from the Ensembl database will appear to have a '#' inside the produced document.
+These files have a naming pattern like those of the VGP files.
 The first letter indicates the letter the species name starts with.
-After the first letter, the last 7 unique consecutive charaters of thespecies name,followed by the equence splace within the file.
+After the first letter, the last 7 unique consecutive characters of the species name, followed by the sequence place within the file.
 This file will generate with the word "*NameKey.txt".
 *   <a name= "RQI"><h5>Rule qInput:</h5></a>
-    *   qInput will geneate an empty file with the suffix as "Parsed_Final.fa".
+    *   qInput will generate an empty file with the suffix as "Parsed_Final.fa".
 This file will be used in the rule ParsedOut to hold all sequences that meet the threshold requirement.
 *   <a name= "RPO"><h5>Rule ParsedOut:</h5></a>
     *   This rule combines all files created by rule ‘parse’ into the "Parsed_Final.fa" file created by the rule qInput.
 *   <a name= "RM"><h5> Rule muscle:</h5></a>
-    *   MUSCLE is a multiple sequence alignment tool that takes in the user generated parsed file, and runs this command.
+    *   MUSCLE is a multiple sequence alignment tool that takes in the user generated parsed file and runs this command.
 *  <a name= "RM2"><h5> Rule muscle2:</h5></a>
     * MUSCLE will take the multi sequence alignment file generated from rule muscle and convert the file into a PHYLIP file format.
-PHYLIP files are plain text files consisting of 10 charater header of the sequence name and the sequence alignment.
+PHYLIP files are plain text files consisting of 10-character header of the sequence name and the sequence alignment.
 *   <a name= "RR"><h5> Rule RAXML:</h5></a>
-    * Randomized Axelerated Maximum Likelihood, or RAXML, is a program for creating a phylogenetic analysis of large datasets restricted by maximum likelihood.
+    * Randomized Accelerated Maximum Likelihood, or RAXML, is a program for creating a phylogenetic analysis of large datasets restricted by maximum likelihood.
 This specific program will generate tress of best fit which may be used in an external phylogenic tree viewer.
-The pipeline should export 4 different files, one of which would be labled ‘*_RAxML_bestTree.RAXML_output.phy’.
-This file is recommend to use for analysis.
-RAXML requires a large number of sequences in order to run.
-If rule does not execute, it may be caused by a small amount of sequences in its input file.
-Try rerunning at lower treshold value or use an external phylogenic tree builder.
+The pipeline should export 4 different files, one of which would be labeled ‘*_RAxML_bestTree.RAXML_output.phy’.
+This file is recommended to use for analysis.
+RAXML requires many sequences in order to run.
+If rule does not execute, it may be caused by a small number of sequences in its input file.
+Try rerunning at lower threshold value or use an external phylogenic tree builder.
 *   <a name= "RMG"><h5> Rule MSA2GFA:</h5></a>
-    * This rule contains code that is not original to the current mantainer but has been slightly modified for use in the pipeline.
-Please see Citation for credit, and link to creators github repository.
+    * This rule contains code that is not original to the current maintainer but has been slightly modified for use in the pipeline.
+Please see Citation for credit, and link to creators GitHub repository.
 This rule will take the generated multi sequence alignment file and convert it to a Graphical Fragment Assembly file.
-To view the file, the user must use an external GFA viewer for futher analysis.
+To view the file, the user must use an external GFA viewer for further analysis.

 -------------------------------------------------------------------------------------------------------------------------------
 *   <a name= "RC"><h5> Rule Move:</h5></a>
     * Moves blast outputs to generated file in genomesdb_input_document and tags files with users threshold value and query file.
 *   <a name= "RC"><h5> Rule clean:</h5></a>
-    * All clean* rules files will tag their respective generated files with the users query file name, and move the file to a generated folder in genomesdb_input_document.
+    * All clean* rules files will tag their respective generated files with the users query file name and move the file to a generated folder in genomesdb_input_document.
 *   <a name= "RC"><h5> Rule Delete:</h5></a>
-    * Removes unnessary files generated by snakemake.
+    * Removes unnecessary files generated by snakemake.

 --------------------------------------------------------------------------------------------------------------------------------